 - trauma & abuse

 Young people have difficult thoughts and feelings for all sorts of reasons.
-Sometimes it can be difficult for them to know what to do with these thoughts and feelings, and to find words to communicate with the people who care about them.
+Sometimes it can be difficult for them to know what to do with these thoughts and feelings.

 Therapy can offer a child a safe and confidential space to explore how they are feeling, what they need and how to achieve their goals.
 Creative Arts therapy allows the young person to use art materials and play to make sense of their situation.